 Do you have stairs or a second floor to clean?

 Does someone in your home suffer from allergies or asthma?

 Are you looking for something built to last or just to get you by?

 As you can see, there are many issues to consider before making a purchasing decision.
 Let’s a look at the different types of vacuum cleaners and under what conditions they are ideal.

-IDEAL FOR HOMES WITH A LOT OF WALL-TO-WALL CARPETING Upright vacuum cleaners are by far the most popular type of vacuum cleaner in the United States.
-Uprights are excellent for homes that feature significant wall-to-wall plush carpeting.
+Ideal for homes with a lot of wall-to-wall carpeting, upright vacuum cleaners are by far the most popular type of vacuum cleaner in the United States.
 In recent years, many features have been added to uprights that make them better at cleaning hard floor surfaces as well as above-floor cleaning (i.e. drapes, stairs).